-If you are having flu-like symptoms (such as fever, cough, shortness of breath) within 14 days of your appointment, please call to reschedule.
-If you develop COVID-19 after you schedule this appointment, please call our office.
+If you develop COVID-19, are exposed to COVID-19 or have COVID-19 like symptoms at any point after you schedule this appointment, please call our office to determine if it is okay to proceed with your visit.
+COVID-19 guidelines for health care facilities may differ from community guidelines.
+In addition, if you are having flu-like symptoms (such as fever, cough, shortness of breath) within 14 days of your appointment, please call to reschedule.
+If you have any newly diagnosed medical condition (like diverticulitis, heart problems, breathing problems), please call our office.
 If you need to cancel or reschedule for any other reason, call 612-871-1145 at least 72 hours prior to your appointment.